ZenUml/diagramly-kit/README.md

 /diagramlykit.diagram Generate a flowchart showing the user registration process from sign up to account activation.
 ```

-For detailed step-by-step instructions, see our [comprehensive guide](./diagram-generation.md).
+For detailed step-by-step instructions, see our comprehensive guide in this README.

 ## 🤖 Supported AI Agents